osmoscraft/osmosnote/packages/server/public/devlog.md

 - codify block quote symbol ">"
 - Deleted local file is not displayed in status bar
 - Strong need to curate a list based on tags
+- It's very easy to open the same doc twice and saving the older one will overwrite the new one.
+- "Gödel" cannot be searched with "Godel"

 ## Bugs